slytomcat/yd-go/README.md

     sudo apt-get install libgtk-3-dev libappindicator3-dev

-Then you can buld with
+Then you can buld (from sourse path) with

-    go build yd.go
+    go build

 ## Installation
 Run install.bash script with root previlegies for installation.